ST10030291/OPSC7311-POE/README.md

 staying logged in to the app if already authenticated and ability to sign out, filtering tasks and categories and alot of focus on the UI.
 Planning and Design for theory.
 ### Kaushil Dajee, ST10079389
 Worked on the Add Category, View Category, Add Task, View Task, Filter Tasks, Game Page, adding a profile picture to the profile and helped with mostly back end features such as the confetti effect for the game page.
 Planning and Design for theory.
 ### Eben Nkulu Mwema, ST10091324
+Worked on everything involving the statistics page, bug bounties and recorded the demostration video
 ### Tivolan Velayadum, ST10183038

 Thank you for using our application :)